marianesfg/windows-uwp.pt-br/windows-apps-src/gaming/arcade-stick.md

 ## <a name="detect-and-track-arcade-sticks"></a>Detectar e rastrear joysticks de arcade

-Detectando e controle de Arcade funciona exatamente da mesma maneira como faz para gamepads, exceto com a classe [ArcadeStick][] em vez da classe de [Gamepad](https://docs.microsoft.com/uwp/api/Windows.Gaming.Input.Gamepad) .
+Detectando e controle de Arcade funciona exatamente da mesma maneira como faz para gamepads, exceto com a classe [ArcadeStick][] em vez da classe [Gamepad](https://docs.microsoft.com/uwp/api/Windows.Gaming.Input.Gamepad) .
 Consulte [Gamepad e vibração](gamepad-and-vibration.md) para obter mais informações.

 <!-- Arcade sticks are managed by the system, therefore you don't have to create or initialize them.
 The system provides a list of connected arcades sticks and events to notify you when an arcade stick is added or removed.